hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 At a minimum, both the `label` and `size` attributes must be provided.
 The `unit_number` is required for any disk other than the first, and there must be at least one resource with the implicit number of `0`.

-The following example demonstrates and abridged multi-disk configuration:
+The following example demonstrates an abridged multi-disk configuration:

 **Example**: